 What we liked

-We liked that Keeper is dedicated to creating a secure product.
-It undergoes annual security audits with third parties and publishes compliance reports to share its progress.
-It also uses AES-256 encryption, which is considered unbreakable, and zero-knowledge architecture, meaning that only you have access to your master password.
+Advanced security: We liked that Keeper is dedicated to creating a secure product.
+It undergoes annual third-party audits and publishes compliance reports to share its progress.
+It uses AES-256 encryption, which is considered unbreakable, and zero-knowledge architecture, meaning that only you have access to your master password.

 What we didn’t like